XML RSS

 Causes of Alzheimer's Disease

-One of the causes of Alzheimer's Disease is in the genetic factors.
+One of the causes of Alzheimer’s Disease is in the genetic factors.
 The disease seems to be caused or influenced by several specific gene abnormalities.
-If you are in this group, there is hope yet.
-Prevent it before it is too late.
+If you are in this group, there may be hope yet.
+Prevent or delay it.

-Other causes could be traumatic injury to the head, constant exposure to aluminum, mercury, copper, silicon and other toxins.
-Chemical exposures like these are the main recipe for degeneration of brain cells by inflammation and oxidation.
+Other causes of AD could be traumatic injury to the head, constant exposure to aluminum, mercury, copper, silicon and other toxins.
+Prolonged medications are one of the main contributor to Alzheimer’s Disease.
+Consistently eating a processed foods diet that is high in salt and sugar, foods high in fats and low in fiber, also play a big role in brain cells degeneration by inflammation and oxidation.

 Diet/Lifestyle Suggestions

-Sadly, there is no treatment that can restore the mental function once it has advanced.
-This is why it's so important to guard our mental health with whatever we've got to prevent this dreaded disease.
+Treatment to restore the mental function once it has advanced is difficult.
+That is why it is so important to guard our mental health with whatever we’ve got to prevent this dreaded disease.

 If you already have some of the early symptoms above, it is time to check your food intake and lifestyle.